unshakenme/OSPAT/README.md

 ## Recommended Prerequisite Skills and Experience
 If you are interested in the psychedelic-assisted therapy space or seeking training, be sure to read the MAPS article, [Information for People Seeking Training in Psychedelic-Assisted Therapy](https://maps.org/2021/10/29/information-for-people-seeking-training-in-psychedelic-assisted-therapy/), as well as the Psychedelic.Support article, [How to Become a Psychedelic Therapist](https://psychedelic.support/resources/training-psychedelic-therapist/).

-Below are the minimum prerequisites that will give you a solid foundation before pursuing psychedlic-assisted therapy training or the OSPAT curriculum:
+Below are the minimum prerequisites that will give you a solid foundation before pursuing psychedelic-assisted therapy training or the OSPAT curriculum:
 1. Licensed professional with demonstrated competency in clinical psychotherapy (LPC, LMFT, LCSW, Clinical Psychologists, Counseling PhD and PsyD, Psychiatrists, Psychiatric Nurses, MDiv., MD, and BCC-Board Certified Chaplains, etc.)
 2. Training in IFS, EMDR, Somatic Experiencing, MBSR/MBCT, Yoga Nidra, or other specialized therapies.
 3. Personal experience with psychedelic-assisted therapy.